BarendPotijk/visualize_crypto_options/README.md

 </a>
 <br />
 <br />
-Similarly the function iv_surface displays the volatility surface of all trades given the specified time range:
+Similarly the function iv_surface displays the volatility surface of all trades given the specified `start_date` to `end_date`:
 <br />
 <br />
 <a href="https://github.com/BarendPotijk/visualize_crypto_options/blob/main/EXAMPLES/iv_surface.html">